How to manage stress in college

-Stress in college students
+Causes of stress in college students

 Effects of stress on college students

-Some stress at school can be expected, but when stress starts to impact other areas of your life, something’s gone wrong.
-Too much stress in college students can lead to a breakdown in emotional, physical and mental health, which can ultimately hinder your success.
-Stress can lower your immunity and increase your chances of contracting viruses or other illnesses.
+Some stress at school can be expected, but if the stress is impacting other areas of life, it’s time to find better solutions.
+Too much stress in college students can lead to a breakdown in emotional, physical and mental health, which can ultimately hinder student success.
+Stress can lower immunity and increase the chances of contracting viruses or other illnesses.
 It can also raise blood pressure and affect your cardiac health.

 How to manage stress in college

-Focus on your purpose
+1. Focus on your purpose

 Being well-balanced is an important part of life, but when you stretch yourself too thin, you’re not able to excel in any one area.
 Focus on your ultimate purpose.
 Do you want to secure an exclusive internship with an esteemed professor so you can boost your résumé for grad school?
 Focus on what you need to do to get the position.
-Is networking within the Communications program your best bet on landing a job after university?
+Is networking within the communications program your best bet on landing a job after university?
 Become well acquainted with the staff and students.

 One of the ways to beat student stress is to understand that energy flows where focus goes.
 Identify your main goals and direct the majority of your energy to those areas of your life.

-Get comfortable saying “no”
+2. Get comfortable saying “no”

-Take responsibility for your state
+3. Take responsibility for your state

 It’s easy to push the blame for your stressful state on someone else.
 It’s a lot harder to own what you’re feeling and try to change it, but it’s ultimately much more rewarding.
 The next time you find yourself working into a stressed state, stop.
 Breathe.
 Ask yourself why you’re feeling so much pressure.
 Is it because you’re on a deadline for a project?
 Did you wait until the last minute to start studying for a test?
 Take note of the words you’re using to explain your situation – changing your words changes your life.
-Don’t use dramatic words that make you feel even more stressed out.
+Don’t use dramatic words that make you feel more stressed.
 Instead, tell yourself you can handle the situation and give yourself permission to slow down and relax.

 Oftentimes, student stress can be avoided with enough forethought.
-Take note of your emotions, try to shift your mental state through changing your physiology and get back to work.
-Remember that no one can make you feel a certain way unless you give them permission to do so.
+Take note of your emotions, try to shift your mental state by changing your physiology and get back to work.
+Remember that are in charge of your emotions.
+No one can make you feel a certain way unless you give them permission to do so.

-Use time management tools
+4. Use time management tools

 - Rapid Planning Method (RPM)